Skip to main content

 }

 Switch on instanceof OrchestrationApiError then on err.code.
 Never parse err.message.
 Server code values exported as constants from @peaqos/peaq-os-sdk: ERROR_CODE_AUTH_REQUIRED, ERROR_CODE_AUTH_INVALID, ERROR_CODE_AGENT_AUTH_REQUIRED, ERROR_CODE_AGENT_AUTH_INVALID, ERROR_CODE_AGENT_AUTH_EXPIRED, ERROR_CODE_VALIDATION_ERROR, ERROR_CODE_NOT_FOUND, ERROR_CODE_MACHINE_NOT_ACTIVE, ERROR_CODE_MACHINE_NOT_ACTIVATED, ERROR_CODE_MACHINE_IDENTITY_EXISTS, ERROR_CODE_MACHINE_IDENTITY_IMMUTABLE, ERROR_CODE_MACHINE_IDENTITY_PROOF_REQUIRED, ERROR_CODE_MACHINE_IDENTITY_PROOF_INVALID, ERROR_CODE_MACHINE_IDENTITY_PROOF_EXPIRED, ERROR_CODE_PEAQOS_IDENTITY_UNAVAILABLE, ERROR_CODE_AGENT_PAIRING_PROOF_REQUIRED, ERROR_CODE_AGENT_PAIRING_PROOF_INVALID, ERROR_CODE_AGENT_PAIRING_PROOF_EXPIRED, ERROR_CODE_AGENT_PAIRING_UNAVAILABLE, ERROR_CODE_AGENT_PAIRING_REQUIRED, ERROR_CODE_AGENT_PAIRING_INACTIVE, ERROR_CODE_AGENT_POLICY_DENIED, ERROR_CODE_AGENT_SPEND_LIMIT_EXCEEDED, ERROR_CODE_AGENT_DAILY_LIMIT_EXCEEDED, ERROR_CODE_QUOTE_EXPIRED, ERROR_CODE_ORDER_CLOSED, ERROR_CODE_ORDER_NOT_DELIVERED, ERROR_CODE_PAYMENT_REQUIRED, ERROR_CODE_PAYMENT_RPC_REQUIRED, ERROR_CODE_PAYMENT_RPC_ERROR, ERROR_CODE_PAYMENT_TX_FAILED, ERROR_CODE_EXECUTION_UNSUPPORTED, ERROR_CODE_ENDPOINT_UNREACHABLE.
-New types now exported (shipping with the same dev-orch release as the methods above):
+New types exported in 0.2.0:

 type MachineIdentityProofInput = { challengeId: string; signature: string };